-Illness and the accompanying weakness and fatigue can be a real drain on your body, and prolonged sickness can take its toll on your mind.
 Antibiotics offer respite from many infections and swiftly do what other medicines may not achieve as effectively.
 On the flip side, these strong medicines come with their share of side effects, including some that can leave you feeling dizzy, anxious, depressed, or even suicidal.
-While not everyone may experience a side effect from an antibiotic, it appears that the problem may go deeper.
-So is it possible that antibiotics are making you more anxious or depressed?
+Underlying causes like a decline in bacterial diversity might be to blame.

 Antibiotics are designed to heal the body and fight off infections that are pulling you down.
 Ironically, these strong medicines come with their share of side effects, including some that can leave you feeling dizzy, anxious, depressed, or even suicidal.
 While it may come as a surprise to many, anyone who has experienced anxiety and weakness while on a course of antibiotics will probably relate to this.
 So is it possible that antibiotics are making you more anxious or depressed?